mitranim/mitranim.github.io/templates/posts/remove-from-go.md

 ## Remove if-assignment and derivatives: `if _ := _ ; _ {}` {#remove-if-assignment}

 Subjectively, I find this form annoying to type and annoying to read.
-Objectively, it's an unnecessary choice that wastes everyone's brainpower.
-Anyone reading the code has to be aware of both syntactic forms.
+Objectively, it's a choice, and this post is predicated on "choice is bad".
+This wastes everyone's brainpower; anyone reading the code has to be aware of both syntactic forms.

 Instead of two options: